Kasper-Arfman/konijnenhokken/README.md

 E(\text{state} \mid \text{roll}) = \max_{\text{allocations}(\text{state}, \text{roll})} E(\text{state})
 $$

 Once we know the value of some states, we can use the above formulas to determine values of all the other states.
 So all we need now is a starting point (a state whose value is known).
-The key here is to realize that the best strategy is always to stop whenever we have already acquired many points.
+The key here is to realize that stopping is always going to be the best strategy when you have a lot of points.
 So if we choose a sufficiently large threshold, $t_{max}$, we can say:

 $$
 E(\text{state}) =